InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 ### **Common Installation Issues**

-All of the following issues/errors are either user-created or server-side problems.
+All the following issues/errors are either user-created or server-side problems.

 !!! error "**Theme is missing the style.css stylesheet error**"
     This issue occurs if you upload the rh-main-package.zip file.
 Check out this guide: https://help.market.envato.com/hc/en-us/articles/202821510-Theme-is-missing-the-style-css-stylesheet-error